 However, if I can do this, then anyone can.
 I know everyone says that, but it is true.
 The trick is to stop looking outside yourself for the answer.
 Some new diet plan won’t do it for you if you won’t.

 You have to find something to drive you, something that can ignite your inner fire, and then let the rest take care of itself.
 There will be boring days and there will be plateaus and there will be days when you don’t want to get off the couch.
 And the only way you can persevere through these moments is not by changing your diet plan or your workout routine.
 It’s by changing how you see yourself and how you feel about yourself.

-It’s finding your story and writing the deciding to write the next chapters to it.
+It’s finding your story and deciding to write the next chapters to it.
 Take each tiny decision on its own and stay focused on the present.
 People get caught up in long-term visions of the future and lose hope.
 They think that if they lose such and such pounds that they’ll magically be happy.
 But that’s not how it works.
 It’s the process.

 There’s always a simple choice to make in the present.
 Take those choices one at a time.
 Forget about yesterday.
 Forget about tomorrow.
 And just focus on what you can do now — don’t eat that dessert, go outside and walk 30 minutes.
 All of these things are a series of tiny choices, not any sort of dramatic lifestyle change.
 Do that and eventually, one day, you’ll find yourself on top, and you’ll hardly even know how you got there.